Sprutocean/Audata/README.md

 For now, we are finishing to build the system to collect and store data in the best format.
 In the nearest future we will join VANA's Data Access Layer/ (link).
 We are aimed to build the next system: buussnesses can run queries on user's data without exposing the very content of the data.
 The model is built, the model (the neuronet) 'reads' the content of audio files and then proivide the computed results to its owner.

-How do we prepare the data for machine learning purposes?
----
-The files are kept encrypted in Storj.

 How do we keep the control in hands of the user?
 ---
 Right now we are building the UI so anyone can delete the audios that were previously contributed.